 3. Taxi and Ride-sharing – If you aren’t too keen on public transport, you can take a taxi or Uber from the airport, which will run about AU$ 55-65 depending on where you are staying.
 And yes, Uber is widely available in Melbourne!
 You can definitely use Uber, though I found it to be quite pricy.

-4. The Melbourne City Circle Tram is FREE for everyone – Make use of it!
+4. The Melbourne City Circle Tram is FREE for everyone – So, make use of it!
 This was one of my main modes of transportation when I was in Melbourne.
 This tram line, marked with brown color on most maps, circles the city center of Melbourne (aka “The Grid”) and basically takes you anywhere you want to go.
 It comes every 12 minutes and takes around 48 minutes to complete the circle.
 More info on the city circle tram.

 6. Be ready for all kinds of weather – Melbourne weather is notoriously fickle.
 When I was there in April, I experienced everything from sunny, to rain, to

 7. Wear comfortable shoes as you’ll be walking a lot – One of the reasons why I love Melbourne so much is because of its walkability.
 Trust me, you’ll want to walk and explore on foot while you’re here.
-On my first day in Melbourne, I clocked in 30,000 steps which are over three times what I normally walk in a day!
+On my first day in Melbourne, I clocked in 30,000 steps which is over three times what I normally walk in a day!

 8. Wise Card worked super well in Australia – If you’re an international visitor like myself, definitely get yourself a Wise Debit Card.
 You’ll save the foreign transaction fee with it.
 Australia is the perfect country to use this card because everything has been contactless in this country for a while!